Andy-42/graph2/src/test/scala/andy42/graph/sample/aptdetection/apt-detection.md

 When an edge references a node that is unqualified, that predicate can be re-written to move the predicate to the other node...

+# Prune Events

+If we are not interested in exploring events beyond the four types that are matched (i.e., WRITE, SEND, DELETE and READ), then events with all other types could be dropped at ingestion time and simply not be included in the graph.
+In addition to avoiding the ingestion overhead, it also reduces the cost of matching.

+This kind of pruning would be suitable for a runtime where there is only the requirement to match the given subgraph spec.

+# Eliminate EndpointEvent Nodes Completely!

+If you encode the time in the edge key, then the EndpointEvent nodes could be eliminated completely.
+This reduces the number of nodes in the graph by half, but adds complexity to edge key predicate processing.